Hyperbolic quaternion: Geometry

 This isotropic model is called the hyperboloid model and consists of all the hyperbolic versors in the ring of hyperbolic quaternions.

 Historical review

-The 1890s felt the influence of the posthumous publications of W. K. Clifford and the continuous groups of Sophus Lie.
+The 1890s felt the influence of the continuous groups of Sophus Lie.
 An example of a one-parameter group is the hyperbolic versor with the hyperbolic angle parameter.
 This parameter is part of the polar decomposition of a split-complex number.
 But it is a startling aspect of finite mathematics that makes the hyperbolic quaternion ring different: